Looking for something else? See all top-rated providers.

 The best deal won’t be as straightforward as the lowest price.
 The value of an internet package has several components to consider.
 Fees and post-contract price hikes are hidden aspects that could cost you down the line.
 We recommend reading contracts carefully for any small fees and the price of your plan after your contract is up.

 Bundling opportunities can add value, too.
 You’ll often save at least $10 on each service you bundle, and equipment ($5-$15 monthly) and installation fees (upwards of $100) are waived in most bundle promotions.

 Who has the best internet service?

 When it comes down to it, internet providers are pretty similar to each other, and if you have a choice at all (based on availability), it’s the little things that will help you find your best.
 The best internet provider will depend on what features are a priority for your household — whether that’s speed, price, bundling opportunities, customer service, or equipment capabilities.
-Check out our review of the best internet providers for head-to-head comparisons of the nation’s largest providers.
+Check out our review of See all top-rated providers for head-to-head comparisons of the nation’s largest providers.